Roselyn Tso

-Roselyn Tso is an American government official serving as the director of the Indian Health Service.
+Roselyn Tso is an American government official who served as the director of the Indian Health Service from 2022 to 2025.

 Early life and education

 Tso is an enrolled member of the Navajo Nation.
 She earned a Bachelor of Arts degree in interdisciplinary studies from Marylhurst University and a Master of Science in organizational management from the University of Phoenix.

 Career

 Tso joined the Indian Health Service in 1984, serving in Portland, Oregon, and at the agency's headquarters in Rockville, Maryland.
 She has since served as area director of the Navajo Area Unit of the Indian Health Service.

 On September 21, 2022, the U.S. Senate confirmed Tso in a voice vote.